tum-gis/citygml3.0-transportation-examples/Simple Intersection/README.md

 ![](images/panorama.png)
 ![](images/instanz%2B2vs3.png)

 Another FME Workspace is used to generate CityGML2.0 Transportation data while making use of XLinks (B).
 The resulting .citygml file is shown below.
-The CityGML2.0 Road object representing Section A1 (id_section_A1) consits of 3 TrafficAreas (id_way_A1, id_footpath1_A1 and id_footpath2_A1) and stores XLinks to each of these objects.
+The CityGML2.0 Road object representing Section A1 (id_section_A1) consists of 3 TrafficAreas (id_way_A1, id_footpath1_A1 and id_footpath2_A1) and stores XLinks to each of these objects.

 ![](images/citygml2_xml_xlinks.JPG)